matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 }
 ```

-After a knock in a room, a member of the room can invite the knocker.
+After a knock in a room, a member of the room can invite the knocker, or they
+can decide to reject it instead.

 ## Restrictions
-There are restrictions to being able to set this membership.
+There are restrictions to being able to set this membership, as well as
+accepting or denying the knock.

 ### Current membership
 Only users without a current membership or with their current membership